 - Software: A field-focused interface, the DirtMate Dashboard, gave users quick access to runtime data, surface changes, and machine trails

-What we tackled next: Now that they could use equipment data and drone data within the same software ecosystem, machine trails and runtime weren’t enough.
-Propeller customers wanted progress and productivity metrics such as cycle and load counts.
+Now that equipment data and drone data lived within the same software ecosystem, machine trails and runtime weren’t enough.
+Customers wanted real-time production data.
+Think cycle counts, load counts, and daily volume shifts.

 Hardware: